workos/ruby-example-applications/ruby-audit-logs-example/README.md

 4. To obtain a CSV of the Audit Log events that were sent for the last 30 days, click the "Export Events" button.
 This will bring you to a new page where you can download the events.
 Downloading the events is a 2 step process.
 First you need to create the report by clicking the "Generate CSV" button.
 Then click the "Access CSV" button to download a CSV of the Audit Log events for the selected Organization for the past 30 days.

 ## Run the app

 ```sh
 ruby app.rb
 ```

+## Audit Logs Setup with WorkOS

+5. Follow the [Audit Logs configuration steps](https://workos.com/docs/audit-logs/emit-an-audit-log-event/sign-in-to-your-workos-dashboard-account-and-configure-audit-log-event-schemas) to set up the following 2 events that are sent with this example:

+Action title: "user.organization_set" | Target type: "team" Action title: "user.organization_deleted" | Target type: "team"

+6. Configure the Admin Portal Redirect URI.

+Navigate to the Configuration tab in your WorkOS Dshboard.
+From there click the Admin Portal tab.
+Click the Edit Admin Portal Redirect Links button and add "http://localhost:8000" to the "When clicking the back navigation, return users to:" input, then click Save Redirect Links.

+7. To obtain a CSV of the Audit Log events that were sent for the last 30 days, click the "Export Events" tab.
+This will bring you to a new page where you can download the events.
+Downloading the events is a 2 step process.
+First you need to create the report by clicking the "Generate CSV" button.
+Then click the "Access CSV" button to download a CSV of the Audit Log events for the selected Organization for the past 30 days.
+You may also adjust the time range using the form inputs.

 ## Need help?